-Since making her debut with the 2008 album Tea By Sea, singer/songwriter/multi-instrumentalist Becca Stevens has tested the limits of musical identity, mining everything from jazz to Irish folk to indie-rock in her striving for complete and authentic expression.
-In her latest musical endeavor —the five-track EP WONDERBLOOM and a soon-to-follow full-length of the same name— the North Carolina-bred, Brooklyn-based artist again defies all expectation, this time dreaming up a groove-heavy, dance-ready sound infused with elements of pop and funk and R&B. But despite its brighter textures and uptempo rhythms, WONDERBLOOM finds Stevens achieving a profound complexity in her lyrics, ultimately redefining what’s possible in creating music that elevates and edifies.
+Since making her debut with the 2008 album Tea Bye Sea, singer/songwriter/multi-instrumentalist Becca Stevens has tested the limits of musical identity; mining everything from jazz to Irish folk to indie-rock in her work to strive for complete and authentic expression.
+In her latest musical endeavor — WONDERBLOOM — the North Carolina-bred, Brooklyn-based artist again defies all expectation; this time dreaming up a groove-heavy, dance-ready sound infused with elements of pop, funk and R&B. Yet despite its bright textures and uptempo rhythms, WONDERBLOOM finds Stevens achieving a profound complexity in her lyrics, ultimately redefining what’s possible in creating music that elevates and edifies.

-Centered on the captivating vocal presence she’s showcased as a member of David Crosby’s Lighthouse Band, WONDERBLOOM telegraphs an unabashed joy that Stevens partly attributes to the project’s production.
-In a bold new turn for her musical career, Stevens co-produced and co-engineered WONDERBLOOM alongside Nic Hard (Snarky Puppy, Ghost-Note, The Church), overseeing every aspect of the recording and claiming a sense of agency that had long eluded her in the studio.
-“Nic and I truly worked as equals, trusting each other to get the job done, and it was an incredibly empowering experience for me,” she says.
+Centered on the captivating vocal presence she has showcased as a member of David Crosby’s Lighthouse Band, WONDERBLOOM illustrates an unabashed joy that Stevens attributes in part to the project’s production.
+In a bold new turn for her musical career, Stevens co-produced and co-engineered WONDERBLOOM alongside Nic Hard (Snarky Puppy, Ghost-Note, The Church) overseeing every aspect of the recording.
+“Nic and I truly worked as equals, trusting each other to get the job done.
+It was an incredibly empowering experience for me,” she says.

-In another major departure, Stevens purposely brought a communal sensibility to the making of WONDERBLOOM—an undertaking that resulted in more than 40 musicians contributing to the album, including Vulfpeck guitarist Cory Wong, longtime collaborator Jacob Collier, and all of her Lighthouse bandmates (keyboardist Michelle Willis, Snarky Puppy bandleader Michael League, and David Crosby himself).
-“My earlier records were all written by me, arranged by me, then performed by me and my band,” says Stevens.
-“But going into making this one, I made a rule for myself that anytime I had the instinct to turn inward and tough it alone, to instead stay open and share the process.
-And each time I did that, I was rewarded tenfold by what we all created together.
+In another major departure, Stevens purposely brought a communality to the making of WONDERBLOOM—an undertaking that resulted in more than 40 acclaimed musicians contributing to the album, including Vulfpeck guitarist Cory Wong, longtime collaborator Jacob Collier and all members of The David Crosby Lighthouse band (keyboardist Michelle Willis, Snarky Puppy bandleader Michael League and David Crosby himself).
+“My earlier records were written solely by me and arranged by me.
+Only then would they be performed by me with the band,” says Stevens.
+“But going into making this record, I made a rule for myself that any time I had the instinct to turn inward and tough it out alone, I would instead stay open and share the process.
+And each time I did, I was rewarded tenfold by what we created together.
 Even with so many collaborators, the end result feels more honest than ever.”

-In selecting songs from the dozens of demos she’d recorded in recent years, Stevens landed on 14 tracks rooted in her finely detailed, emotionally layered storytelling.
-“Some of the stories are very personal, some are from other people’s lives, and the rest are a bit more like fantasy,” she says.
+In selecting songs from the dozens of demos she had recorded in recent years, Stevens narrowed her selection to 14 tracks rooted in her finely-detailed, emotionally-layered storytelling.
+“Some of the stories told on this record are very personal; some are from other people’s lives, and the rest are a bit more like fantasy,” she says.
 Co-written with Grammy-nominated musician Kaveh Rastegar, WONDERBLOOM’s lead single “Good Stuff” represents the album’s autobiographical component, emerging as a distinctly timely anthem.
-“It’s a song about things I’ve gone through in my career, and the struggles that so many women face in this industry,” Stevens says.
-Proving her ingenuity as a songwriter and performer, Stevens transforms those struggles into a triumphant pop epic, channeling a radiant confidence in her vocal delivery and embedding the song with soul-stirring gospel harmonies - which is actually just 64 layers of Michael Mayo singing in 50 different personalities/vocal timbres.
+“It’s a song about things I’ve experienced personally in my career, and it underlines the struggles that so many women face in this industry,” Stevens says.
+Proving her ingenuity as a songwriter and performer, Stevens transforms those struggles into a triumphant pop epic, channeling a radiant confidence in her vocal delivery and embedding the song with soul-stirring gospel harmonies which took shape from Michael Mayo’s immense vocal talent as he layered 64 unique vocal takes comprised of 50 different personalities and vocal timbres.

 While much of WONDERBLOOM embodies the sheer effervescence of tracks like “Good Stuff,” the album ends on the heavy-hearted meditation of “Heather’s Letters to Her Mother” - a beautifully slow-building piece written for Heather Heyer, the 32-year-old woman killed while peacefully protesting at the 2017 white-nationalist rally in Charlottesville.
 “David Crosby and I were on the tour bus one day, and he challenged me to find a song in the moment when Heather met the driver of the car that took her life… that these two humans should have met in some other way… any other way,” Stevens remembers.
 “After trying a thousand approaches to the song, I ended up thinking of the lyrics as little messages from Heather to her mother, leading up to the event and then finally from beyond the grave asking her mother to finish what she started.”
 Quietly heartbreaking and ineffably tender, the starkly arranged six-minute track takes on a subtle hope as a choir of children (including Stevens’s nieces and nephews, Hard’s teenage daughters, Crosby, Willis and Michael “Maz” Maher) lend their voices to the song’s breathtaking finale.